suvoooo/GPS-PS-Helper/README.md

 # GPS-PS-Helper
-Point Source in GPS.
-Simulated data to Inputs &amp; More: Helper
+Point + Extended Sources in GPS.
+Simulated data to Inputs &amp; More: Helper Functions